stevenrskelton/sortable-table/README.md

 ##### Table § footerTemplate

 Renderer for an additional row which spans all columns at the bottom of the table.
 This is useful for paging buttons.
-There is a built in template called `pagingFooter` that can be used, or a different one can be specified.
+There is a built in template called `defaultPaging` that can be used, or a different one can be specified.
 This is independent to [Column § footerTemplate](#column--footertemplate) as they serve different purposes and can be used concurrently.

 Template Variable		|	Description